aws-samples/java-on-aws/README.md

 - Leverage AWS Lambda SnapStart to drastically reduce Cold-Starts
 - Build a new event driven AWS Lambda function in plain Java.

+#### Migration and Modernization of Jakarta EE Application (60 minutes)

+- Rehost to Amazon EC2
+- Replatform to Amazon EKS
+- Refactor to Quarkus

 #### ARM64 with AWS Graviton (45 minutes)

 - AWS Graviton processors are designed by AWS to deliver the best price performance for your cloud workloads.